 - Halona Plaza Deli – featuring the “world famous” Halona chicken, burgers and other items; limited seating.

-- Zuni Express deli – varied menu items, including delicious green/red chili cheese fries; limited seating.
+- Zuni Express – varied menu items, including delicious green/red chili cheese fries; limited seating.

-- Southwest Kitchen (deli located inside Giant Gas Station); limited seating
+- Subway (deli located inside Giant Gas Station); limited seating

 Businesses / Banks / ATMs